ficrammanifur/auth-security-frontend/README.md

 ## Overview

 This frontend implements a complete authentication flow with login and protected dashboard pages.
-It demonstrates JWT token handling, localStorage management, and real-time API communication with the Flask backend.
+It's an **educational security lab** demonstrating JWT token handling, localStorage management, and API communication patterns.

 **Demo Credentials**: `admin` / `password123`

+Note: This application intentionally includes security vulnerabilities for learning purposes.
+See the security section below.

 ## Files